c-blake/cligen/README.md

 which allows command-line end users to tweak colors, layout, syntax, and usage help templates.

+### Restrictions

+ 1. Can only wrap basic funcs/procs -- no `auto|var` types, generics, etc.

+ 2. Param types used must have argParse, argHelp in scope (including generic parameters like the `T` in `seq[T]`).

+ 3. No param of a wrapped proc can be named "help".
+(Name collision!)

+The first non-defaulted `seq[T]` parameter maps to a trailing series of positional command arguments.
+Such tail series are a fairly established CLI tool convention.
+Choice of the parameter can be altered via `dispatch positional="myParam"`.

 ### Even More Controls and Details

 After many feature requests `cligen` grew many knobs & levers.
 A good starting